magomimmo/modern-cljs/doc/tutorial-15.md

 The `is` macro allows to make assertions of any arbitrary expression.
 The code `(is (= nil (validate-shopping-form "1" "0" "0" "0")))` is saying that the acutal evaluation of the `(validate-shopping-form "1" "0" "0" "0")` form is expected to be equal to `nil` because all the input are valid.
-There we're just testing the happy path.
+At the moment, we're just testing the happy path.

 ### On getting less bored